videntity/python-omhe/omhe/hardware/wiibalance/README.rst

     make
     sudo make install

-You can test things with a Wii Remote by running the GUI
+You can test things with a Wii Remote by running the GUI (This GUI will not work on a headless server)
 ::
     wmgui